nexus-xyz/network-api/README.md

 ## Prover Id

-The CLI will prompt for your web prover id from [beta.nexus.xyz](https://beta.nexus.xyz/) It is ok to skip this prompt and a random id will be generated, but you'll be prompted again on startup until your web prover id is entered.
+The CLI will prompt for your web prover id from [beta.nexus.xyz](https://beta.nexus.xyz/) on startup.
+It is ok to skip this prompt and a random id will be generated, but you'll be prompted again on startup until your web prover id is entered.

-The prompt is disabled when NONINTERACTIVE=1 is set.
+The prover id prompt is disabled when NONINTERACTIVE=1 is set.
+In a server environment, you can manually overwrite $HOME/.nexus/prover-id with your full prover id.

 ## Current Limitations